jundalisay/superbnetlify/content/en/superphysics/principles/chapter-02.md

 Superphysics is in between both abstract philosophy and material science.
 - It is grounded on the metaphysical, but can quickly extend down to sensory evidence and practicality.
 - It sees the physical brain and its hormones as the effect of the metaphysical soul and its feelings.
+- It does not go into final causes, since the final cause is always the Supreme Entity which is the scope of Metaphysics, not Superphysics

+{{< q a="Spinoza" c="The Ethics" >}}
+People do all things for the useful end that they want.
+This is why people look for the final causes of phenomena.
+{{< /q >}}

 Unlike science which manipulates the brain and hopes that it changes the soul or mind, Superphysics works directly on the soul in order to resolve its physical issues with the brain.